Data-ScienceHub/HySec-Flow/sgx-tasks/applications/genomeseq/kubernetes/Onboarding.md

 ./client client1
 index -p 4 -s hg38.fa

+# to scale this up
+kubectl scale deployments/tasker-secure-worker --replicas=4

 # Check log of client pod to see how it partitioned the data.
 # If we scale up the worker node to have multiple nodes, they'll pickup the other partitions to index